juks/iso-8583-socket-queue/README.md

 # SocketQueue
-This is a free ISO 8583 gateway implementation for banking/fintech POS systems communication.
+This is a free ISO 8583 gateway (bridge) implementation for banking/fintech POS systems communication.
 The project is powered by Node.js (https://nodejs.org/).

 ## The Idea
 SocketQueue acts as a gateway between bank ISO 8583 system and customer applications/processes that need to talk to it.
 The service keeps one "host-to-host" connection with the bank processing host, that is used to transfer data, sent by multiple local clients in various representations.
 In terms of POS processing systems "host-to-host" connection means all the data is sent and received via single full-duplex socket asynchronously.